Unleashing The Power Of Agni In Ayurveda For Optimal Health

 For Ayurveda, this digestive fire is associated with every food’s five elements (ether, air, water, fire, and earth).
 The Bhutagni is a digestive fire located in the liver.
 He is responsible for stimulating molecular metabolism and, with it, the correct absorption of food.

-There are five digestive fire in each of the five essential elements, namely – Parthiva (earth), Apya (water), Tejas (fire), Vayavya (air), and Nabhasa (sky).
+There are five digestive fires in each of the five essential elements, namely – Parthiva (earth), Apya (water), Tejas (fire), Vayavya (air), and Nabhasa (sky).

 3. Dhatu Agni